makerdao/community/governance/polls/SparkLend Ethereum - Increase WBTC supply cap max parameter to 10k - March 25, 2024.md

 Additional information about the Governance process can be found in the [Maker Operational Manual](https://manual.makerdao.com).

 To add current and upcoming votes to your calendar, please see the [MakerDAO Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).

+Additional information about the SparkLend CapAutomator can be found in this [Forum Post](https://forum.makerdao.com/t/feb-22-2024-proposed-changes-to-sparklend-for-upcoming-spell/23739).